openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 * MUST support the authorization code flow.
 * MUST support at least one of the following Credential Format Profiles defined in (#vc-profiles): IETF SD-JWT VC or ISO mdoc.
 Ecosystems SHOULD clearly indicate which of these formats, IETF SD-JWT VC, ISO mdoc, or both, are required to be supported.
 * MUST support sender-constrained tokens using the mechanism defined in [@!RFC9449].
+Note this requires Wallets to be prepared to handle the `DPoP-Nonce` HTTP response header from the Credential Issuer’s Nonce Endpoint, as well as from other applicable endpoints of the Credential Issuer and Authorization Server.
 * MUST support [@!RFC7636] with `S256` as the code challenge method.

 Both Wallet initiated and Issuer initiated issuance are supported.